Demir-Utku/InstagramCloneApp/README.md

 React router, navigation, redux, redux-thunk are used.

 I used an API in this project.
-API file (api.makefile) and API details are included in the repository.
+API file and API details are included in the repository.